 - Office of the Attorney General for the District of Columbia

-Representation of a private school in response to an Office of the Attorney General for the District of Columbia investigation into its student security protocols
+Representation of a network of nonprofit organizations in response to an Office of the Attorney General for the District of Columbia investigation into its use of funds

 - University of Miami School of Law, J.D., magna cum laude